Take the quiz to find out which coffee scale is best for you:

 Coffee scales are generally used for measuring weight of coffee beans as well as measuring weight of extracted coffee.
 They can also be used for measuring time and calculating flow rate.

 To decide which scale suites your needs you need to consider what you plan on using the coffee scale for.
 Size can become a factor in your decision making.

-If you are measuring espressos then size can become a factor as they will need to fit above the drip tray allowing space for the mug above.
+If you are measuring espressos then it will need to fit above the drip tray allowing space for the mug above.

-Pourover and immersion methods require the scale to be a bit larger to allow for the device to be placed on top.
+Pourover and immersion methods require the scale to be a bit larger to allow for the vessel to be placed on top.